jerrymarino/iCompleteMe/README.md

     sudo apt-get install python-dev python3-dev

-    cd ~/.vim/bundle/YouCompleteMe
+    cd ~/.vim/bundle/iCompleteMe
     ./install.py

 That's it.
 You're done.
-Refer to the _User Guide_ section on how to use YCM.
+Refer to the _User Guide_ section on how to use ICM.
-Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
+Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to ICM.
 It's all in the User Guide.

-YCM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
+ICM comes with sane defaults for its options, but you still may want to take a look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

 ### Fedora Linux x64

+Untested: Requires building [SwiftySwiftVim][] from source.

-These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+These instructions (using `install.py`) are the quickest way to install iCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).